Agent::Context

 Both .context/

-and agent.md
+and agents.md

 should be committed to git: